simonpacis/AmazonFlexUnlimited/README.md

+**This has been archived due to ongoing efforts from Amazon to limit automatically selecting blocks.**

 # Amazon Flex Unlimited SUPERCHARGED
 This work is based on the work done by @mdesilva.
 The original Amazon Flex Unlimited repository can be found at [https://github.com/mdesilva/AmazonFlexUnlimited](https://github.com/mdesilva/AmazonFlexUnlimited).